NBChub/antismash_db-schema_duckdb/README.md

     ```

 ## What Happens Next?
-The script will process the SQL files in the specified input directory (db-schema), convert them to be compatible with DuckDB, and then initialize the schema in the specified output directory (duckdb-schema).
-This includes creating a DuckDB database file and converting and storing the SQL schema files.
+The script will process the SQL files in the specified input directory (`db-schema`), convert them to be compatible with DuckDB, and then initialize the schema in the specified output directory (`duckdb-schema`).
+In the output folder, you can find the DuckDB database file (`duckdb-schema/antismash_db.duckdb`) the converted SQL schema files.